• Skip to primary navigation

 One: Crush the biscuits and crunchie bars with a rolling pin and place them into a large bowl.

-Two: Melt the butter, chocolate and syrup together (I do it in the microwave in 20 second bursts), and pour into the crushed biscuit mix.
+Two: Melt the butter, chocolate and syrup together in a bowl (I do it in the microwave in 20-second bursts) and pour into the crushed biscuit mix.

 Three: Stir thoroughly until everything is coated in the melted chocolate mixture.

-Four: Line a 20 cm square tin with cling film and pour the tiffin in, spreading out with the back of a spoon.
+Four: Line a 20 cm square tin with cling film and pour the tiffin in, spreading it out with the back of a spoon.
 Finish by sprinkling over more crushed honeycomb.
-Place in the fridge and allow to set for 2 hours before cutting into squares.
+Place in the refrigerator for 2 hours before cutting into squares.

 Step by step process photo's of how to make chocolate honeycomb tiffin.